-As you traverse through the long-stretches of canals, enjoy not only the views but the abundance of nature present.
-Your main goal might be to catch a Florida peacock bass but you will always get so much more.
+As you traverse through the long stretches of canals, enjoy the views and the abundance of nature present.
+Your main goal might be catching a Florida peacock bass, but you will always get much more.
 Every fishing adventure and experience is unique and can be tailored to your needs.
-When our local experts give you call the evening before your trip, make sure to discuss any interests and needs.
+When our local experts give you a call the evening before your trip, make sure to discuss any interests and needs.

 Introduction to the Florida Peacock Bass:

-As many travelers and visitors know, South Florida is a destination to immerse themselves into a tropical environment.
-Beautiful warm weather all year round creates an ecosystem that supports a wide variety of species.
-As time went on, this ecosystem started to bolster and flourish with exotic species including Oscars, Midas Cichlids, and Spotted Tilapia.
+As many travelers and visitors know, South Florida is a destination to immerse themselves in a tropical environment.
+Beautiful warm weather all year round creates an ecosystem that supports various species.
+As time passed, this ecosystem started to bolster and flourish with exotic species, including the Oscars, Midas Cichlids, and Spotted Tilapia.
 This resulted in rapid growth and overpopulation of exotic species in our freshwater systems here in South Florida.

-In 1984, the exotic, aggressive, colorful Butterfly Peacock Bass was introduced to South Florida and as a result, something incredible happened.
-After 10 years of research and studies, Fish and Game decided to introduce two species of exotic peacock bass to Florida.
-The butterfly and speckled peacock bass were both introduced but only one thrived.
-The butterfly peacock bass was the one that came on top and is now provide awesome sportfishing opportunities for travelers and anglers.
+In 1984, the exotic, aggressive, colorful Butterfly Peacock Bass was introduced to South Florida, and as a result, something incredible happened.
+After ten years of research and studies, Fish and Game decided to introduce two species of exotic peacock bass to Florida.
+The butterfly and speckled peacock bass were raised, but only one thrived.
+The butterfly peacock bass was the one that came on top and now provides extraordinary sportfishing opportunities for travelers and anglers.

-Peacock Bass are extremely temperature-sensitive.
+Peacock Bass are incredibly temperature-sensitive.
 When planning your trip to South Florida to catch a peacock bass, plan your trip from April – October when the weather and waters are warm.
-This species loves the warm environment that South Florida produces during these times.
-Please contact us or our local experts to get more information on this fishing during your vacation time.
+This species loves the friendly environment that South Florida produces during these times.
+Please get in touch with our local experts or us to get more information on this fishing during your vacation.

 What is the Best Time to Catch Spawning Peacock Bass?

-After the springtime spawn, you can also catch peacock bass spawning all throughout our summer months.
-It may not be as strong or in the numbers, the springtime spawn is but it continues to occur.
+After the springtime spawn, you can also catch peacock bass spawning throughout our summer months.
+It may not be as strong, or in the numbers, the springtime spawn is, but it continues to occur.
 Conditions are perfect for the spawn throughout these times.
-Focus on those full moons and you will be able to find some spawning pairs.
+Focus on those full moons, and you can find some spawning pairs.
 Bass or fish, in general, are creatures of habit and will continue to go back to the same spots to spawn.
-Make sure to note these locations and revisit to help you catch more fish in the future!
+Note these locations and revisit them to help you catch more fish in the future!

-The last big spawn for peacock bass is during the months of September- October.
-We are experiencing the spawn right now and some giant peacock bass have been caught.
-Our local experts know exactly where all the prime fishing spots are to land that big fish.
-After these months, weather and fishing conditions gradually change but that won’t stop the large peacock bass from being caught.
-Even though you can continually catch them shallow, they will most likely be done with spawning until the spring.
+The last big spawn for peacock bass is during September- October.
+We are experiencing the spawn, and some giant peacock bass has been caught.
+Our local experts know precisely where all the prime fishing spots are to land that big fish.
+After these months, weather and fishing conditions gradually change, but that won’t stop the large peacock bass from being caught.
+Even though you can continually see them shallow, they will most likely be done with spawning until the spring.

 What should you look for when trying to locate spawning fish?

-When you are out on the water looking for exotic spawning peacock bass, keep your eyes peeled for several things.
-Firstly, you want to focus in on shallow or even deep water structure.
-A deep structure like bridges may pose difficulties for spotting the fish but during their spawn, they do post up along bridges.
-Culverts, the canal turns and bends, tunnels, and flat shallow surfaces are all key structure peacock bass gravitate toward.
+Keep your eyes peeled for several things when you are out on the water looking for exotic spawning peacock bass.
+Firstly, you want to focus in on shallow or even deep water structures.
+A deep system like bridges may pose difficulties for spotting the fish, but they post up along bridges during their spawn.
+Culverts, the canal turns and bends, tunnels, and flat shallow surfaces are all essential structure peacock bass gravitate toward.

 If you have never witnessed what a spawning bass bed looks like, let us describe it.
-When you are slowly cruising down the canal or freshwater system, you may see a white empty spot.
-It looks like a round circle.
-Bass tend to use their tail to clear away any debris in the spot in which they wish to spawn.
+You may see an empty white spot when you are slowly cruising down the canal or freshwater system.
+It looks like a circle.
+Bass tend to use their tail to clear away any debris in the spot where they wish to spawn.
 When you come across a bed, you can’t miss it.
-Most of the time, you will spot the bed and shortly after you will find the male or female peacock guarding it.
+Most of the time, you will spot the bed, and shortly after, you will find the male or female peacock guarding it.

-Your first catch with any spawning fish you target will most likely be the male.
-After that, you will get the chance to target the larger female.
-Make sure that you quickly catch and release these spawning fish as you never want to harm their process.
-In order for you to come back and catch more next year, the spawn must be successful and fish must protect their fry and beds.
+Your first catch with any spawning fish you target will likely be the male.
+After that, you will get the chance to target the more prominent female.
+Make sure you quickly catch and release these spawning fish, as you never want to harm their process.
+For you to come back and catch more next year, the spawn must be successful, and fish must protect their fry and beds.

 What are the best locations to catch spawning peacock bass?

-Peacock bass are located in South Florida and Southwest Florida.
-If you live in South Florida and you have a freshwater system nearby, it most likely holds peacock bass.
-Peacock bass are located strongly in Broward County, Miami-Dade County, along with Palm Beach County.
-The size of the fish will vary in each location and if you want the best chance at catching a trophy-sized fish, Miami-Dade County is the destination for you.
+Peacock bass is located in South Florida and Southwest Florida.
+It most likely holds peacock bass if you live in South Florida and have a freshwater system nearby.
+Peacock bass is firmly located in Broward County, Miami-Dade County, and Palm Beach County.
+The size of the fish will vary in each location, and if you want the best chance at catching a trophy-sized fish, Miami-Dade County is the destination for you.

-Miami’s Airport Lakes is the best location for travelers that are staying relatively close to Miami’s International Airport.
-Within minutes of stepping off your plane, you can be aboard a freshwater fishing vessel with a local expert.
-They will take you through hidden canals and lakes that hold some incredible fishing for peacock bass.
-Enjoy this city urban feel while reeling in some beautiful and large peacock bass.
+Miami’s Airport Lakes is the best location for travelers staying relatively close to Miami’s International Airport.
+You can be aboard a freshwater fishing vessel within minutes of stepping off your plane with a local expert.
+They will take you through hidden canals and lakes with incredible peacock bass fishing.
+Enjoy this city’s urban feel while reeling in some beautiful and large peacock bass.

 If you are not staying in Miami, you have multiple other options to catch peacock bass.
-Broward County offers fisheries that have productive fishing for peacock bass along with other exotic species including the snakehead.
-Markham Park is a prime location in Fort Lauderdale, FL that can get you on some nice fish.
-You may not catch a giant but you can have fun catching fish all trip long.
+Broward County offers fisheries with productive fishing for peacock bass and other exotic species, including the snakehead.
+Markham Park is a prime location in Fort Lauderdale, FL, that can get you on some nice fish.
+You may not catch a giant, but you can have fun catching fish all trip long.

 As you travel further north, you come to Palm Beach County.
 In this destination, you can find the Lake Ida Chain of Lakes.
-This chain of lakes includes Lake Ida along with a long-stretch of canals going north to Lake Osborne.
-Both of these fisheries are great for exotic peacock bass, clown knife fish, and largemouth bass.
-Throughout this chain, you can encounter some bigger fish depending on the weather conditions.
+This chain of lakes includes Lake Ida, along with a long stretch of canals going north to Lake Osborne.
+These fisheries are great for exotic peacock bass, clown knife fish, and largemouth bass.
+Throughout this chain, you can encounter bigger fish depending on the weather conditions.
 If the weather stays warm, the Lake Ida Chain can be a great fishery for the whole family to cash in on some big fish.

 All South Florida locations are showing great signs that the spawning process has begun for peacock bass at these locations.
-Now is the time to come catch the trophy peacock bass you desire.
-We can guarantee, it will be a trip you will never forget.
+Now is the time to catch the trophy peacock bass you desire.
+We can guarantee it will be a trip you will never forget.